Achievers University

 The university sprang from the Achievers Group of Education and Training Organization, located in Ibadan Oyo State of Nigeria owned and run by Hon (Dr.) Bode Ayorinde.
 Currently, the university is owned by Hon (Dr.) Bode Ayorinde and other notable personalities such as; Chief (Mrs.) Toyin Olakunri, Senator T. O. Olupitan, Senator Kolawole (Late) among 90 shareholders.
 The university commenced academic activities during the 2007–2008 academic session and has since then graduated 10 sets of students as at 2021.

+Ranking

 In the Nigerian National University Commission annual university rankings for 2013, it was rated 53rd.

+In 2019, achievers university is ranked 98th out of 157 private university in Nigeria.